 Finally, we included Chum and Pink hatchery release abundances, separately, from Alaska, Japan, Korea and Russia.
-We hypothesized a negative relationship between hatchery release abundances and adult marine productivity as increases in marine competition negatively impacts salmon stocks (Ruggerone et al. 2003, Cunningham et al. 2018, Scheuerell et al. 2020, Feddern et al. 2024).
+We hypothesized a negative relationship between hatchery release abundances and marine survival as increases in competition negatively impacts salmon stocks (Ruggerone et al. 2003, Cunningham et al. 2018, Scheuerell et al. 2020, Feddern et al. 2024).
 International hatchery release information is publicly available from the North Pacific Anadromous Fish Commission (Table S1).
-We use a lagged tolling average of hatchery releases so that they occur in the model at a timestep where releases would overlap with Fall chum salmon in the ocean.
-For example, Chum salmon hatchery releases in brood year 2000 could begin to interact with Yukon River Fall Chum salmon by 2002 (calendar year, t+2) and due to variation in age structure, brood year 2000 may continue to compete with wild Yukon River fall chum for 3 more years.
-To capture this, we include a three-year rolling average of hatchery releases from brood year t + 2.
+We use a lagged rolling average of hatchery releases so that they occur in the model at a timestep where releases would overlap with Fall chum salmon in the ocean.
+For example, Chum salmon hatchery releases in brood year 2000 could overlap with Yukon River Fall Chum salmon by 2002 (calendar year, t+2) and due to variation in age structure, brood year 2000 may continue to compete with wild Yukon River fall chum for 3 more years.
+To capture this, we include a three-year rolling average of hatchery releases from brood year t + 2 through the return year.
 While migration distances and times certainly vary from these different release points, we include hatchery releases to represent a coarse marine competition index.
 Since Pink salmon have a different life history than Chum salmon, we did not use a rolling average, we added a t+1 lag so pink salmon from brood year 2000 could compete with Yukon River Fall Chum in calendar year 2001.

 Supplemental Text: